polmeth-europe/academic-kickstart/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Academic"
+title = "PolMeth Europe 2020"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-hero_media = "hero-academic.png"
+hero_media = "uhh-logo-web.gif"

 [design.background]
   # Apply a background color, gradient, or image.